Nelson-Gon/nelson-gon.github.io/content/about.md

 ---
-date: "06/03/2021"
+date: "04/07/2021"
 title: About the Author
 ---

-Nelson Gonzabato (NelsonGon) is currently a final year BSc (Hons) and BSc Biomedical Sciences student at the University of Edinburgh and Zhejiang University, respectively.
-He is pursuing both degrees at the joint Zhejiang University-University of Edinburgh Institute.
+Nelson Gonzabato (NelsonGon) holds a BSc (Hons) Integrative Biomedical Sciences from the University of Edinburgh and BSc Biomedical Sciences from Zhejiang University.
+His research interests lie in combining computational methods with basic biomedical techniques to better understand neural processes and design effective therapies for dysregulated neural processing.